 - In marginal cases, installing a small roof window that adds an extra 100mm or so of headroom might just do the trick

-- At the other extreme, hipped roofs sometimes require drastic surgery to break free from their low roof slopes on all sides by converting hips to more spacious gables.
+- At the other extreme, hipped roofs sometimes require drastic surgery to break free from their low roof slopes on all sides by creating a hip to gable loft conversion.

 Designing Your Loft Conversion Stairs